Rosuvastatin Patient Tips

 - May not be suitable for some people including those with active liver disease (including persistent, unexplained elevations of aminotransferases), in people who drink excessively, during pregnancy, lactation, or with a known hypersensitivity to rosuvastatin or statins.

 - Do not use rosuvastatin during pregnancy.
-Suppression of cholesterol biosynthesis may cause harm to a developing fetus.
+Suppression of cholesterol biosynthesis may cause harm to a developing baby.
 Discontinue immediately if pregnancy occurs and women of childbearing age should use adequate contraception.
 Women should not breastfeed while taking rosuvastatin.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects